YOUTH MENTORSHIP PROGRAM

 How long have you been writing?

-Are you prepared to put time and energy into becoming a better writer?
+What is motivating you to put time and energy into becoming a better writer?

-What would you like to learn from working with a professional writer
+What would you most like to learn from working with a professional writer?

 Writing Sample: a sample of a work-in-progress of up to 2000 words (for prose) and up to 6 pages (for poetry).
 (Please double-space for prose, single-space for poetry, and use 12-pt Times New Roman or Arial font).